aikonbrasil/NetMeter/README.md

 To run this scenario, the user should use the following script: `NetMeter_ping_multiple.py` and parameters should be configures in `NetMeterPingMultipleConfig.py`

 ### 6.Multiple Tests (simultaneously) between different pair of PCs to evaluate RTT (ICMP packets).
 Probably with same results than section 5.
-To run this scenario, the user should use the following script: `NetMeter_ping_multiple_simultaneous.py ` and parameters should be configures in `NetMeterPingMultipleSimulConfig.py`
+To run this scenario, the user should use the following script: `NetMeter_ping_multiple_simultaneous.py ` and parameters should be configures in `NetMeterPingMultipleSimulConfig`

 ## Running: